A Distributed Conductance Tester Without Global Information Collection: Preliminaries

-The main technical tool in our analysis will be random walks on the input graph $G$.
-We denote a random walk by its transition matrix $M$.
-For a pair of vertices~$u, v \in V$, we let~$M_{uv}$ denote the probability of visiting $u$ from $v$ in one step of $M$.
-In the standard definition of a random walk, $M_{uv}$ is defined as $1/\degree(v)$.

-We will use a slightly modified version of the standard random walk called a \emph{lazy random walk} in our work.
+We use a slightly modified version of the standard random walk called a \emph{lazy random walk}.
 A \emph{lazy random walk} currently stationed at $v \in V$, stays at $v$ with probability~$1/2$ and, with the remaining probability $1/2$, it visits a neighbour of $v$ uniformly at random.

-Let $M$ be a lazy random walk on $G$, the transition probabilities for $M$ are defined as follows, For a pair~$v,w \in V$ such that $v \neq w$, $M_{vw} = \frac{1}{2\degree(w)}$, if $(v,w) \in E$ and~$0$, otherwise.
-Furthermore, for $v \in V$, we define~$M_{vv} = 1/2$.
-Algebraically, $M$ can be expressed as where $I$ is the $n \times n$ identity matrix.
-Let $\pi$ denote the stationary distribution of $M$.
-It is well known that in the stationary distribution of a lazy random walk, each vertex is visited with probability proportional to its degree.
-More formally,

-where $\vec d$ is an $n$-dimensional vector of vertex degrees and $m$ is the number of edges in $G$.
+Let $M$ be a lazy random walk on $G$, the transition probabilities for $M$ are defined as follows: for a pair~$v,w \in V$ such that $v \neq w$, $M_{wv} = \frac{1}{2\degree(v)}$, if $(v,w) \in E$ and~$0$, otherwise.
+Further, for $v \in V$, we define~$M_{vv} = 1/2$.
+Algebraically, $M$ can be expressed as $M = \frac{1}{2} (I + AD^{-1}),$ where $I$ is the $n \times n$ identity matrix.
+Let $\pi$ be the stationary distribution of $M$.
+In the stationary distribution of a lazy random walk, each vertex is visited with probability proportional to its degree.
+More formally, $ \pi = \frac{\vec d}{2m}, $ where $\vec d$ is an $n$-dimensional vector of vertex degrees and $m$ is the number of edges in $G$.

-In the following we provide a brief exposition of relevant concepts from spectral graph theory.
+In the following, we provide a brief exposition of relevant concepts from spectral graph theory.
 We refer the reader to the textbook~\cite{chung97} by Fan Chung for a detailed treatment of the subject.

-Note that for irregular graphs $M$ is an asymmetric matrix and may not have an orthogonal set of eigenvectors.
+Note that for irregular graphs, $M$ is an asymmetric matrix and may not have an orthogonal set of eigenvectors.
 For analyzing random walks on $G$ in terms of the eigenvalues and eigenvectors of its associated matrices, we rely on a related symmetric matrix called the \emph{normalized Laplacian} of $G$ denoted by $N$.
 The normalized Laplacian $N$ is defined as

 We show below a way to express $M$ in terms of $N$.